alexhosians/SIANS/README.md

 # SIANS
-Surface Integral Asteroid N-Body Simulator
+Welcome to the Surface Integral Asteroid N-Body Simulator.

+The source code will be published when the associated paper has been accepted for publication.